-James is a founding member and partner* at Roper Greyell where he practises in all areas of employment and labour law.
+James is a founding member and partner* at Roper Greyell.
+He practises in all areas of employment and labour law and acts as a mediator in workplace law disputes.

-Predominantly representing employers in situations of workplace conflict, James is known for providing practical, cost-effective and long-lasting solutions to difficult employment, labour and workplace human rights issues.
-Such issues include those related to wrongful or constructive dismissal actions, restrictive covenants, compensation disputes, disability and attendance management, and discipline and discharge in the unionized environment.
+James is known for providing practical, cost-effective and long-lasting solutions to difficult employment, labour and workplace challenges, including those related to wrongful or constructive dismissal actions, restrictive covenants, compensation disputes, disability and attendance management, and discipline and discharge in the unionized environment.
 He has represented employers and senior employees before all levels of court and a wide range of workplace-related administrative tribunals in British Columbia.

 James is a strong advocate who provides capable representation and pragmatic advice.
 Respect, integrity and the utmost professionalism are at the core of his client-focused approach